 Everything seems okay for a bit until a ferry in the shape of a Lapras shows up and is about to run them over.
 Pikachu and Pichu try to get away, but they succumb to Prometheus syndrome with not realizing that there are directions other than straight.

 Luckily, a Gyarados suddenly shows up and sends the three flying again….Pokemon shorts really do involve a lot of Pokemon being flung around like ragdolls.
 Also, this is a manmade river, why the hell is a Gyarados in there?
-Do you love scaring the crap out of the people on the ferry boat and putting them in danger for no reason?
+Do they love scaring the crap out of the people on the ferry boat and putting them in danger for no reason?

 The three fall into an alleyway onto a Houndour who starts chasing them around.
 It corners them, but the wonder twins use their electric powers to shock Houndour.
 However, “Too bad Pichu can’t use electric attacks without shocking themselves!”
 Pichu sucks.

-The Pichu Bros end up knocking themselves out due to the electricity, and to make matters worse, Houndour’s not affected that badly and starts chasing them again, this time with Pikachu carrying the Pichu Bros.
+The Pichu Bros. end up knocking themselves out due to the electricity, and to make matters worse, Houndour’s not affected that badly and starts chasing them again, this time with Pikachu carrying the Pichu Bros.
 Pikachu bounces off of a random Snorlax’s belly yet again.
 For the love of God, he’s not a trampoline or an air bag!
 Stop making this a theme in the shorts!

 Houndour tries to follow, but Snorlax moves when it tries to jump on it, causing Houndour to land on the ground instead and get squashed when Snorlax moves back.
 Well, it’s dead.
 A moment of silence for Houndour.

 They arrive at some fort made of tires and pipes.
-This is a little hideout for the Pichu Bros and their friends, a whole bunch of other Pokemon with many of them being new pre-evos.
+This is a little hideout for the Pichu Bros. and their friends, a whole bunch of other Pokemon with many of them being new pre-evos.

 Oh and we get another Pokemon misidentification.
 This time a Voltorb says ‘Electrode’.
 I’m going to give 4Kids a slight pass here again since, like Poliwhirl/Wrath, they look very similar, but 4Kids should really know better by now or at least know to double check this crap.

 They screw around with all of the Pokemon to eat up two minutes of screentime.
 When they’re done, the other Pokemon leave and they realize that it’s getting awfully late.
-Pikachu has to be back before Ash returns, so he asks the Pichu Bros to lead him there.
+Pikachu has to be back before Ash returns, so he asks the Pichu Bros. to lead him there.
 They start to leave but AH ZOMBIE!!

 Oh, I guess Houndour lived through that.
 Houndour arrives and starts chasing them around again, causing the big tire fort to fall over, burying Houndour in huge heavy tires.
 Well, I guess it’s dead again.
 A moment of silence for twice dead Houndour.